-A branch of research, currently setting the SOTA in the majority of tasks, was initiated by designing the transformer architecture \citep{vaswani_attention} followed by its adaptation for the image domain \citep{dosovitskiy_vit}.
-Thanks to their attention mechanism, transformers are also often considered more interpretable \citep{kashefi2023explainability}, as extracting the attention weights during the forward pass is possible.
+A branch of research, currently setting the state-of-the-art (SOTA) in the majority of tasks, was initiated by designing the transformer architecture \citep{vaswani_attention} followed by its adaptation for the image domain \citep{dosovitskiy_vit}.
+Thanks to their attention mechanism, transformers are also often considered more interpretable \citep{kashefi2023explainability}, as one can extract the attention weights during the forward pass.

 Thus, in this work, we leverage the idea of attention in general \citep{shen_dissan, niu_a_review} and the many ways of implementing it in the specific downstream task of AE where, to our knowledge, explainability was never taken into account before.